dheerajy1/data-sql-journey/src/8AISkillsChallengeFabricAnalyticsEngineer.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1712842792613/bae33205-9091-47a1-a10b-9e6f9f813b8c.png)

-#### 8\.
+#### h\.
 Code to ensure that your customer table remains up-to-date as new data comes in

 ```apache
 from delta.tables import *